nrfconnect/sdk-nrf/samples/nrf5340/multiprotocol_rpmsg/README.rst

 Overview
 ********

-The sample is compatible with the HCI RPMsg driver provided by the |NCS| Bluetooth :ref:`bt_hci_drivers` core and with the nRF 802.15.4 Serialization Host module.
+The sample is compatible with the HCI RPMsg driver provided by the |NCS| Bluetooth® :ref:`bt_hci_drivers` core and with the nRF 802.15.4 Serialization Host module.

 See the following configuration options for more information: